paubenthem/MNXB01-ProjectF/code/README.md

    * Plots the correlation between the two cities.

 # Directory structure
-The base directory here contains our example code file (`project.cpp`) which exemplifies the different methods that we implimented for our project.
+The base directory here contains our example code file (`projectDemo.cpp`) which exemplifies the different methods that we implimented for our project.
 It also contains the `rootlogon.C` file which manages the automatic compiling and linking of our code.